ToVisit/.github/profile/README.md

 5. Community - A community platform where travellers can connect, share experiences, and exchange tips via _community.tovisit.eu_
 6. Events & Festival - Covers travel-related events and festivals in the EU via _events.tovisit.eu_.
 7. Travel Planning - Provides resources such as visa information, packing lists, and travel insurance options via _plan.tovisit.eu_

+If you would like to join us and build an industry-leading platform, apply here: